E.R. Amantino

 E.R.
 Amantino (also known as Boito) is a Brazilian firearms manufacturer founded in 1955 at the city of Veranópolis, in the state of Rio Grande do Sul, Brazil.
 The company is well known for its double barrelled shotguns marketed and distributed in the United States under the Stoeger brand.

 The company was founded and named after João Boito, an Italian blacksmith living in Brazil that used to manufacture handmade shotguns among his other works.
 During the 1950s, Boito met Elias Ruas Amantino, a local businessman who proposed a special partnership to establish the E.R.
 Amantino & Cia Ltda., a local company focused on manufacturing single and double barreled shotguns for hunting purposes.
 In 1962, the company released their first coach gun model.

 In 1977, the company founded its subsidiary Microvera, a metal processing and microfusion specialized plant in charge to produce parts for Boito's shotguns and custom parts for other guns on the South American market.

 International marketing

 Between the mid-1970s and 1980s, Boito started to export and sell its shotguns in the United States under K-Mart's brand.
 The company and its models were criticized by the customers due to its low quality products.

-Since 2013, it is the official representative of the Italian manufacturer Benelli in Brazilian's market.

-Actually, E.R.
-Amantino exports around 70% of its production to the United States, Australia, Canada, New Zealand, South Africa, Argentina, among other countries where its guns are popular for its low price and good performance for hunting and sport shooting uses.
+Since 2013, it is the official representative of the Italian manufacturer Benelli in the Brazilian market.
+However, E.R.
+Amantino exports around 70% of its production to the United States, Australia, Canada, New Zealand, South Africa, and Argentina, among other countries.
 Boito shotguns can be found in over 24 countries over the world.